rMiccolis/HyperKube/README.md

 ---

-## Rights
+## Copyright

 Copyright © 2025 Roberto Miccolis.
-Tutti i diritti riservati.
+All rights reserved.

-Questo repository contiene il codice sorgente dell'applicazione HyperKube.
-Tutti i diritti di proprietà intellettuale sono riservati a Roberto Miccolis.
-L'utilizzo, la copia, la modifica o la distribuzione di questo codice per scopi commerciali o non personali sono vietati senza esplicita autorizzazione.
+This repository contains the source code for the HyperKube application.
+All intellectual property rights are reserved by Roberto Miccolis.
+Use, copying, modification, or distribution of this code for commercial or non-personal purposes is prohibited without explicit permission.